-Figure 1: Location of the 3 regions defined in the project proposal to study climate/LC interactions.
-The red contours delimit the large regions where the static HRLC map will be produced, the yellow ones, the restricted areas where LC will be mapped over the last 30 years.
+Figure 1: Location of the 3 regions defined as in the project proposal to study climate/LC interactions.
+The red contours delimit the large regions for the static HRLC map production, the yellow ones, the restricted areas for historical LC and LCC mapping over the last 30 years.